 Patients with Maffucci syndrome are at risk to developing a malignant tumor, particularly a tumor of cartilage known as “chondrosarcoma.”
 The more enchondromas, the higher the risk of malignancy.
 The frequency has been estimated to be between 15-40 %; however, some investigators believe that chondrosarcoma in Maffucci syndrome is over-reported.
 Less frequently, other malignant, non-skeletal connective tissue neoplasms can occur in patients with Maffucci syndrome.

-In 2011, the cause of Maffucci syndrome was discovered to be a mutation in a gene known as IDH1 (rarely IDH2).
-The same mutations were found in the related disorder Ollier disease.
+In 2011, the cause of Maffucci syndrome was discovered to be a change (mutation) in a gene known as IDH1 (rarely IDH2).
+The same mutations are found in the related disorder Ollier disease.
 Since the defect occurs after fertilization (called a somatic mutation), Maffucci syndrome is not considered to be hereditary, that is, it cannot be passed along in a family.
 The cases occur randomly and there are no known pedigrees of affected family members.

 The diagnosis of Maffucci syndrome is made by a detailed history, thorough physical examination and radiologic assessment.
 Surgical removal and microscopic study of the skeletal lesions confirm the presence of enchondroma and distinguish the tumor from chondrosarcoma.

 A patient with Maffucci syndrome should be regularly monitored because of the risk of malignant transformation of an enchondroma or development of a tumor elsewhere.
 If a malignancy does not occur, patients with Maffucci syndrome have an otherwise normal life expectancy.
 A conservative management is recommended for patients with Ollier disease.
 Operations may be necessary for complications, such as pathologic fracture, growth disturbance, or malignant change.